vedph/cadmus-doc/migration/rendering/architecture.md

 112345555555555666 ranges
 ```

+Each range is linked to 0 or more fragments.

 ▶️ (3) **assign text values** to each merged range (via `ItemComposer`).
 This is trivial as it just means getting substrings from the whole text, as delimited by each range.
 As anticipated above, we defer this processing to this stage to avoid useless processing in previous stages.

 ##### Building Text Tree